 Usually, your insurer will provide a list of approved garages, so make sure you don’t attempt any repairs before you’ve spoken to your insurer, as they won’t pay if the garage has not been approved.

 It’s standard procedure for the insurer to pay the garage directly so wait until you’ve discussed reimbursement before making any payments.

-In the unlikely scenario that you’re hit by an uninsured driver, you can claim on your own insurance policy as long as it’s a comprehensive one.
+In the unlikely scenario that you’re hit by an uninsured driver, you can claim on your own insurance as long as it’s a comprehensive policy.

 If not, you can try claiming through the Motor Insurers’ Bureau (MIB), an organisation that was set up over 60 years ago specifically to help compensate those hit by uninsured drivers.